PauliNiva/Tetris/Documentation/Timesheet.md

 	Added a functionality for rotating the Tetrimino pieces and made few basic tests for it.
 Because Mapper class was getting quite inflated, I refactored Rotation functionality to three classes.
 Some I left in mapper, actual rotation of Tetrimino containers to a new class called
 	Rotators and validation methods for rotating the piece to a new class called RotationValidator.
+- 04.06.2015 10.00 - 17.30 (7 h.
+30 min.):
+	Added Mockito to the project and few mocks.
+Also added some JUnit tests.
+Updated class diagram and added two sequence diagrams.